Evaluating a multiple-family group access intervention for refugees with PTSD

 HOST COUNTRY: United States

-INTERVENTION DURATION: 16 weeks
+INTERVENTION DURATION: 9 sessions over 16 weeks

 REGION OF ORIGIN OF PARTICIPANT(S): Europe – East